iree-org/iree/docs/developers/design_docs/function_abi.md

 A compound type tuple has a type identifier as its first element, followed with type specific fields:

+-   `["named", "key", {slot_type}]`: Associates a name with a slot.
+This is used with the root argument list to denote named arguments that can be passed positionally or by keyword.
 -   `["ndarray", {element_type}, {rank}, {dim...}]`: For unknown rank, the `rank` will be `null` and there will be no dims.
 Any unknown dim will be `null`.